A 5-step workflow to boost your D2C conversion rate and connect with customers with WhatsApp.

 If shoppers are visiting your store, they expect retailers to have their preferred products in stock.
 This is why retailers need a real-time view of available stock across all channels in order to bridge the gap between purchase intent and in-store satisfaction.

 Shoppers, today, expect that retailers are able to provide seamless integration between online and offline operations.
 Whether its product discovery or delivery, convenience while shopping is what shoppers are looking for.

-By leveraging machine learning and AI, retailers are meeting customers' demands with hyper-personalized offers and recommendations at scale.
+By leveraging machine learning and conversational AI, retailers are meeting customers' demands with hyper-personalized offers and recommendations at scale.
 This approach allows businesses to assess customer data to deliver the right product in the right place.

 Along with this, retailers are determined to power omnichannel operations across all channels that enable flexible delivery options, loyalty programs, updated purchase history, seamless payment integrations, or more.

 Thus, retailers must invest in the right tools that allow them to have a real-time view of customer data and inventory as well as AI-enabled chat-based communication that automatically updates itself to provide relevant information to your customers in real-time.